mart1ver/dodoc-cheap-controller/README.md

 Cheap controller for dodoc

-based on iteaduno tiny or digispark, 3 push buttons, a protoboard, nothing more
+based on iteaduno tiny or digispark, 3 push buttons, a perma-proto board, nothing more